What is ammonium lactate?

 Ammonium lactate may be more likely to cause skin irritation in people who have fair or sensitive skin.

-It is not known whether ammonium lactate topical passes into breast milk or if it could harm a nursing baby.
+It is not known whether Amlactin passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to a child without medical advice.